Native Oak forests on Bell Springs Mountain

 Iris Purdi

-The deciduous oak forests on Bell Springs mountain include Oregon white oak (Quercus garryana), and California black oak (Quercus kelloggii) species.
-The forest goes through dramatic seasonal changes.
-Dormant and leafless about 6 months of the year revealing a vast living community of mosses, leafy lichens and mistletoe on the trunk and branches.
-Colorful yellow, orange and red leaves emerge in the spring while the adjoining grasslands produce a wide spectrum of intense green color.
-The summer woodland has a dark green canopy partially shading the annual wildflower show playing on the forest floor below.
-In the fall the leaves turn yellow and brown as the trees shut down for the winter.
+The deciduous oak forests on Bell Springs Mountain include Oregon white oak (Quercus garryana) and California black oak (Quercus kelloggii).
+These forests undergo dramatic seasonal changes.
+For about half the year, the trees stand dormant and leafless, revealing a thriving community of mosses, lichens, and mistletoe growing on their trunks and branches.
+In spring, colorful yellow, orange, and red leaves emerge as the surrounding grasslands burst into vivid shades of green.
+By summer, the woodland forms a canopy of new leaves, casting dappled light over the wildflowers on the forest floor below.
+In autumn, the leaves turn yellow and brown as the trees prepare for winter dormancy.

 Sprouting acorn late winter